Pure Joy Farms

 Recipes by Katrina

 If I'm not doing chores, running kids around, or working, you are sure to find me in my kitchen!
-Feeding my family well has always been one of my top priorities.
-I am also a registered dietitian, so I enjoy using recipes that use fresh, clean ingredients when at all possible.
+Feeding my family well is one of my favorite ways I love them.
+I am also a registered dietitian, so I tend toward recipes that feature whole foods bursting with flavor!

 Archives